MLH/mlh-policies/member-event-guidelines.md

 **Signage.** Display MLH Season and informational signage in key areas during the event.
 Much like displaying the Trust Badge on your website, having MLH signage on-site during the event signals your commitment to hosting a high-quality event and makes your attendees feel like they are part of a larger movement. _Everything our staff needs will be shipped prior to your event._

-**Chat Service.** We require digital events to provide a way for hackers to communicate with each other, sponsors, organizers, and MLH.
+**Chat Service.** This provides a way for hackers to communicate with each other, sponsors, organizers, and MLH.
 We recommend Discord or Slack.
-Even if your event is in-person, chat services are still a great way to stay connected over a large venue, but MLH does not require them for in-person hackathons.
+Chat services are a great way to stay connected over a large venue, but MLH does not require them for in-person hackathons.

 **Project Submission Platform.** Your hackers will need to submit their final projects somewhere to be judged and for data collection for prizes.
 MLH brings prizes to all of our Member Events on behalf of the sponsors that support us.
 The project submission platform used during any hackathon must be able to add custom prizes and allow hackers to opt-in to submitting any prize category.

 ## After Your Hackathon

-**Registration, Check-In, & Project Submission Data.** Submit all event data to your Member Event Application on the last day of your hackathon.
+**Check-In, & Project Submission Data.** Submit all event data to your Member Event Application on the last day of your hackathon.
 We use this data to calculate season rankings and to send attendees a post-event survey to collect their feedback.
 Specifically, you need to include:

-* **Registration and Check-In Data.** Each hacker’s first name, last name, age, email, school*, phone number, country, and current level of study.
+* **Check-In Data.** Each hacker’s first name, last name, age, email, school*, phone number, country, and current level of study.
     * _*For schools, we require that your form include our normalized list of schools.
 You can export [this list](https://github.com/MLH/mlh-policies/blob/master/schools.csv) at [https://github.com/MLH/mlh-policies/blob/master/schools.csv](https://github.com/MLH/mlh-policies/blob/master/schools.csv) or copy and paste it into your school selection field.
 We recommend that you use a drop-down list._
 * **Project Submission Data.** Each project’s title, the team members (names, emails, school name), the URL to discover their project page, a project description, any prizes that the project applied for and/or won, any technologies the project was built with, or any other metadata you’re able to provide.